Your PPP loan portfolio may be impacted by this update. ACAP can help.

 So, What’s Next?

 The new guidance is a positive step for businesses that qualify, however lenders should anticipate the rules and interpretation may continue to evolve.
 For many bankers, PPP forgiveness complexity, ongoing updates, and the risk of long-term scrutiny is too big a burden.
 By selling all or some of a PPP loan portfolio to a servicing expert, lenders can avoid forecasted PPP pitfalls.

 Reduce Risk & Accelerate Loan Income

 ACAP was created exclusively to service PPP loans.
-We are an SBA-approved non-bank servicing partner providing complete PPP loan servicing solutions.
+We are a non-bank servicing partner providing complete PPP loan servicing solutions.
 The Loan Source originates SBA (including PPP loans) and buys PPP loans.
 Our team is committed to helping banks reduce future risks and accelerate loan income.